sarayourfriend/emdr-lightbar/README.md

     *   We should be able to implement a dark-mode setting in the future to accomodate OS/browser level dark-mode settings
 2. The therapist is able to control the width of the lightbar itself
 3. Make the site prettier in general
-4. Allow patient to control audio volume and pitch?
+4. Allow client to control audio volume and pitch?
 And speed?

 ## Technology used